-For domestic connections where the airport the second flight arrives at is the same as the first flight departs from, these flights aren’t connected.
-For example, Manchester to Edinburgh and then Edinburgh to Manchester, isn’t a connected flight.
+For domestic connections where the airport the second flight arrives at is the same as the first flight departs from, these flights are not connected.
+For example, Manchester to Edinburgh and then Edinburgh to Manchester, is not a connected flight.

 Where the second of 2 flights is an international flight (from the UK to an international destination), the flights are connected if its scheduled time of departure is within 24 hours of the scheduled time of arrival of the first flight.

-For example, in a journey from Manchester to New York via London:
+For example, in a journey from Manchester to New York via London the:

-- the first flight from Manchester to London is scheduled to arrive at 10am
+- first flight from Manchester to London is scheduled to arrive at 10am